cerner/canadarm/.github/ISSUE_TEMPLATE.md

 1. Step 2

 ### Expected Outcomes
-- Links can be styled as buttons
+- Custom logs work in the browser and node contexts
-- Disabled links behave the same as disabled buttons
+- The Beacon Log Handler makes GET requests to the provided URL